-- Electronic filing of tax returns when the return is electronically filed by a person who did not prepare the tax return - Database access transmission services (online information services), such as legal research services, credit reporting/research services, charges to access an individual website (including Application Service Providers), etc. (not including computer database information services provided by a cooperative service when the database information has been assembled by and for the exclusive use of the members of the cooperative services)
+- Database access transmission services (online information services), such as legal research services, credit reporting/research services, charges to access an individual website15 (including Application Service Providers), etc. (not including computer database information services provided by a cooperative service when the database information has been assembled by and for the exclusive use of the members of the cooperative service)16 - Streaming services for television programs, movies, music, and other similar content17 - Cloud-Based Services for Processing and Routing Telephone Calls within a Customer's Telephone System18

 Note: It is the Department's opinion that charges for mobile satellite communication services, such as automobile satellite radio programming or other mobile communication services, are sourced to the primary place of use of the customer (e.g., the residence of an individual customer) as defined in the Mobile Telecommunications Sourcing Act.
-(Pursuant to South Carolina Code §§12-36-910(B(3) and 12-36-1310(B)(3), "charges for mobile telecommunications services...must be sourced in accordance with the Mobile Telecommunications Sourcing Act as provided in Title 4 of the United States Code.")
+(Pursuant to South Carolina Code §§12-36-910(B)(3) and 12-36-1310(B)(3), "charges for mobile telecommunications services ... must be sourced in accordance with the Mobile Telecommunications Sourcing Act as provided in Title 4 of the United States Code.")